 Once you train Archaeology, you will be able to see dig sites on your World Map, they look like little shovels.
-There are always 4 dig sites per continent, and it won't change on logout, server restart or anything.
-You have to dig one out to get a new dig site.(The five continents are: Eastern Kingdoms, Kalimdor, Outland, Northrend, and Pandaria.)
+There are always 4 dig sites per continent (only 3 for the Broken Isle), and it won't change on logout, server restart or anything.
+You have to dig one out to get a new dig site.(The seven continents are: Eastern Kingdoms, Kalimdor, Outland, Northrend, Pandaria, Draenor, and the Broken Isle.)

 Survey and Fragments

-When you discover your find, you'll get fragments specific to a particular race, there are 10 races, it depends on the zone and your Archaeology skill which one you will find.
+When you discover your find, you'll get fragments specific to a particular race.
+There are 10 races, it depends on the zone, and your Archaeology skill which one you will find.
 Each dig site can be searched 6 times before it despawns and a new site spawns.
+(8 times at draenor)

 Here is a list of the races you’ll be learning about in Archaeology: